richardbeare/RConsortiumSwig/planning_phase1.md

 generateCopyRoutines is covered by tests - looks important.

 Has a bunch of `#if` macros.
-The remaining part is using comparisons to lookf for, "struct ", "p."  and "a(", same as getRTypeName.
+The remaining part is using comparisons to look for, "struct ", "p."  and "a(", same as getRTypeName.

 ## createFunctionPointerHandler